Neeraj-Devasthale/Image_Processing_Final_Project/README.md

 2. processed_data directory stores classes.npy, training and validation numpy arrays.
 However, training and validation arrays were too large to upload.
 Hence, the folder only shows classes file currently.
 3. Since I had to make different data loaders for train, test and validation my train function takes in val_loader as an additional input.
 4. Use of model.fit function of tensorflow instead of double for loop in train.
 A double for loop code is provided as mentioned above but using inbuilt functions gives a better UI and is much faster to train.
 However, results of both the implimentations are very similar.
-5. I have also added the 'Example main script.py' to the main directory to test the cloned project.
+5. I have also added the 'Example main script.py', '.gitignore' to the main directory to test the cloned project.

 ## File Descriptions